No Products in the Cart

 Dogs love to sleep in various positions.
 All dog sleeping positions signify something or the other.
 For instance, if your dog is sprawled across the floor, he might just be trying to cool off, while if he’s sleeping back to back with you or another pet, it depicts their trust and love for you.
 Following are the 10 most common dog sleeping positions, along with their meaning.

-Just like humans, dogs love sleeping on their side, too.
+Just like humans, dogs love to sleep on their side, too.
 This is one of the most common dog sleeping positions for dogs, wherein they lie on their side with their legs extended in front of them and their belly partly exposed.

 If your dog is a side sleeper, it indicates that he feels safe and relaxed in his surroundings.
 This position is primarily seen in puppies and older dogs with stiff joints.
 This position also allows for deep sleep, leading to dog dreams, which are entertaining to watch.